katzgrau/KLogger/README.markdown

 quickly include into a project and have working right away.

-The class was written in 2008, but I have since received a number of emails both say 'thanks' and asking me to add features.
+The class was written in 2008, but I have since received a number of emails both saying 'thanks' and asking me to add features.

 This github project will host the development of the next version of KLogger.
 The original version of KLogger is tagged as version 0.1, and is available for